gohugoio/hugo/content/en/methods/page/Path.md

 The value returned by the `Path` method on a `Page` object is independent of content format, language, and URL modifiers such as the `slug` and `url` front matter fields.

+## Examples

+### Monolingual site

+Note that the logical path is independent of content format and URL modifiers.

-File path|Front matter slug|Value returned by .Path :--|:--|:--
+File path|Front matter slug|Logical path
+:--|:--|:--
 `content/_index.md`||`/`
 `content/posts/_index.md`||`/posts`
 `content/posts/post-1.md`|`foo`|`/posts/post-1`
 `content/posts/post-2.html`|`bar`|`/posts/post-2`

-On a multilingual site, note that the return value is the same regardless of language:
+### Multilingual site

+Note that the logical path is independent of content format, language identifiers, and URL modifiers.

-File path|Front matter slug|Value returned by .Path :--|:--|:--
+File path|Front matter slug|Logical path
+:--|:--|:--
 `content/_index.en.md`||`/`
 `content/_index.de.md`||`/`